ehyleong/ehyleong.github.io/_posts/2023-01-15-something.md

 ---
 layout: post
-title: Why I use Jekyll to write.
+title: This is another post
 category: art
 ---